 Taste: Lots of honey.
 Mango chutney.
 Orange and pineapple.
 Caramel and oak.
 Dry, peppery finish.

-Value for Money: Hmm.
+Thoughts: Hmm.
 I’ve got a bit of an issue here as well.
 Admittedly, other bottlings from this distillery seem to cost a decent chunk too but I’m just not sure that the quality of experience is enough to warrant paying that.
 I’m always happy to support whiskies from outside the “traditional” areas, but it feels like the prices here are a hindrance to finding new audiences (I note however that the whisky was sold out by the time I got round to publishing so what do I know?!).

 A pleasant dram with good balance and wonderful tropical fruit notes but you’d either have to be a big Nantou fan or be really, really curious to take the plunge.